Free Shipping on All LED Grow Lights & Grow Tents. WhatsApp: +27 72 358 4271 Product Enquiries Welcome

 Step 5: Determine the growth medium for grow cannabis indoors

-Step 6: Plant container
+Step 6: Choose the Right Plant Container

 The type of container you use will depend on the size of the media, system and plant.
 For flood discharge, the tray-type hydroponic system can use small net pots filled with pebbles or just a large piece of rock wool to grow many small plants, while “super soil” planting can use a 10-gallon nursery to grow some large plants.